cesar-guillen/TFM/README.md

 That's the only command needed.
 On first boot the `ollama-init` service pulls the two Ollama models (names configurable in `.env`; the chat model is a ~4.7 GB download, so the backend waits a few minutes before starting), and the backend restores the pre-embedded ATT&CK knowledge base into Chroma on startup.
 Both steps are near-instant no-ops on every boot after that.

-> **First start looks stuck?** It isn't — it's the model download.
+> **First start looks stuck?** It isn't; it's the model download.
 With `up -d` the only visible sign is the backend sitting in "Waiting".
 Watch the download live (progress heartbeat every 20 s) with:
 >
 > ```
 > docker compose logs -f ollama-init